hkjn/decenter.world/bitcoin.md

 mathematical puzzle that the miners need to solve in order to produce a new block.
-A block is simply a sequence of transactions packaged together, along with some extra data like the puzzle.
+A block is simply a sequence of transactions packaged together, along with some extra data like the solution to the puzzle in the **block header**.
 If a miner solves this puzzle correctly, they can announce their newly found block to the network, which will accept it and reward the miner with some newly issued bitcoin as a "finder's